 Despite recent market volatility, the state of the world economy is reasonably encouraging.
 Equity markets should draw some support from rising corporate profits, even if stocks already appear to discount those gains.
 Fixed rate bonds may be vulnerable to any pick-up in inflation and rising interest rates.
 The portfolio remains relatively cautiously positioned and well diversified, including some exposure to gold.

 The state of the world economy is reasonably encouraging for investment prospects, even if stock valuations seem stretched in many markets and there is considerable political uncertainty.

 Growth in the US economy seems solidly based with positive business and consumer sentiment positive and low unemployment.
 Valuations look particularly high for US companies, however, and the country's direction under Trump's presidency remains open to question.
 A string of judicial challenges and legislative defeats have stalled most of his declared policies.

-The UK and Europe, too, face considerable political uncertainty.
-There is still no framework for the future relationship between the UK and the eurozone and negotiations are likely to be complicated further by the results of the UK's general election.
+The UK is facing the upheaval of Brexit.
+There is still no framework for the future relationship between the UK and the eurozone, and negotiations are likely to be complicated further by UK government's fragile majority.
 In these circumstances, the ultimate impact of 'Brexit' for the UK and eurozone is difficult to assess.
-While the UK economy has been performing relatively strongly, consumer spending is likely to be impacted by the lack of growth in real incomes.
-However the economic outlook in Europe has improved with a modest increase in inflation and a pick-up in manufacturing activity.
+Rising consumer debt in the UK is a concern, particularly since spending is likely to be hurt by the lack of growth in real incomes.
+By contrast, the outlook for the eurozone has brightened with the strongest economic growth since 2011 and falling unemployment.

-Monetary policy remains supportive for investment in most regions, with central banks retaining accommodative stances in the UK, Japan and Europe.
-Even in the USA, the Federal Reserve has indicated that any further interest rate rises are likely to be gradual.
+Monetary policy remains supportive for investment in most regions.
+Although central banks are beginning to unwind their accommodative stances in the UK and Europe, they have indicated that this will be an extremely gradual process.
+Even in the USA, the Federal Reserve is stressing that any further interest rate rises are likely to be made in very small steps.